 You may want to remove certain objects by making them transparent.
 Use

--define connected-components:keep=list-of-ids to keep these objects and make all others transparent.
+-define connected-components:keep-ids=list-of-ids to keep these objects and make all others transparent.
+For convenience, you can keep the top objects with this option:

 Objects in your image may look homogeneous but have slightly different color values.
 By default, only pixels that match exactly are considered as part of a particular object.
 For slight variations of color in an object, use